vgarmes/vgarmes.github.io/src/content/blog/understanding-react-server-components.md

 }
 ```

-Then we could include our counter in our page:
+Then we could add some elements in our Server Component page and include our counter:

 ```js
 // page.js